Java-9000/Java-1000/com/soft9000/M1000/A00900/MISSION.md

 - Entering "EOF" on any line works on Windows, as well as elsewhere.
 - Using `ArrayList` allowed us to create a list of strings from a command-line.
-- The `TryParsers` class is highly re-usable.
+- The `Nexus` class is highly re-usable... so be SURE to test it?
+8^)
 - `System.out.printf(...)` is worthy of a [Google](https://docs.oracle.com/javase/tutorial/java/data/numberformat.html)?

 ### p.s.